 If you buy thru these links, we may make a commission.

 - Zinn And The Art Of Mountain Bike Maintenance*

 - Zinn And The Art Of Road Bike Maintenance*

 - Park Tool Big Blue Book Of Bicycle Maintenance*

 It’s time to start building your arsenal of bike tools.
 There are a couple of ways to do this.

-You can go ahead and buy a pre-made kit, like this one from Park Tool, but that can be spendy.
+You can go ahead and buy a pre-made kit, but that can be spendy.
 Another option is just to buy tools as you go, and over time you’ll amass quite the collection.

 Basic Tools To Get Started